lemonmade/quilt/packages/react-http/README.md

 # `@quilted/react-http`

-Provides components and hooks for interacting with HTTP primitives.
+This library provides components and hooks for interacting with HTTP primitives.
 For a full overview of Quilt’s support for dealing with HTTP, you can read the [HTTP guide](../../documentation/features/http.md).

 ## Getting the library